 He did say that she has a touch of severs but that wasn’t casing the pain.
 He also said her tendons are stretched out and her ankle is very “loose”.
 She twists it frequently and has done since a bad sprain at the age of 8 in competitive gymnastics.
 She has numbness in her foot now too.
 Upon research, I found that her symptoms and location of pain match that of sinus tarsi.
 Is there ANYTHING that we can do to get this girl to be able to dance again?
 She is devastated and feels like no one believes her.

 Thank you Jodie for your question.
 Please do not wait another six months before actually dealing with this!
 If you can get a faster referral to the specialist who deals with soft tissue injuries, then that would be fantastic.

-You said that she’d had a sprain when she was eight and she’s now eleven, and that the problem has been there for about two years.
-So this current issue is most likely an issue resulting from an instability that never really got resolved after that first big ankle sprain.
+You said that she’d had a sprain when she was eight and she’s now eleven and that the problem has been there for about two years.
+So this current issue is most likely an issue resulting from the instability that never really got resolved after that first big ankle sprain.
 What can sometimes happen if we roll the ankle is that we can stretch or injure these ligaments, making the ankle very unstable.
-If it continues to shift around, if we’re doing a lot of high level sport, especially gymnastics and dancing and things like that, you can get chronic irritation around in the capsule of those joints.
+If it continues to shift around, if we’re doing a lot of high-level sport, especially gymnastics and dancing and things like that, you can get chronic irritation around in the capsule of those joints.